Your cart is currently empty.

 When chatting with cannabis connoisseurs they are always talking about indicas and sativas, among other things.
 The discussion most likely will touch on indica vs. sativa, the ratios between indicas and sativas, their dominance or balance, their opposing, similar and sometimes surprising effects, and hybrids.
-If you’re new to the club (welcome), you probably want some insight on what these two categories mean so you can contribute to the discussion.
+If you’re new to the club (welcome), you probably want some insight into what these two categories mean so you can contribute to the discussion.
 You might also be wondering how so many strains can differ when only categorized by three types: indica vs. sativa vs. hybrid.
 I mean, how many strains are there?
 Probably millions.
 It depends on how technical you want to get with justifying breeds, and, technically, breeding can be infinite.
 If you’re a veteran but still have questions, don’t worry - we all have them!
 You’ve come to the right place to find out what are indicas and sativas exactly, what are the best sativa strains, the best indica strains, the most popular sativa strains and the most popular indica strains - among growing indica and sativa strains and how to identify marijuana strains.
 It’s all up next, scroll down.

 Sativa vs. Indica comparisons in a nutshell, photo: @four20activist

 Glad you asked.
-Sativa is the feminized latin word for cultivated seed-grown crops.
+Sativa is the feminized Latin word for cultivated seed-grown crops.
 A man in Europe came to identify hemp plants as Cannabis sativa, and so they continued to be called sativa - even though today we classify hemp as hemp and the cannabis that grows from this certain species in Europe as sativa.

 So, what does "sativa" mean?